-The Berlin-based choreographer Martin Nachbar is reproducing Simone Forti’s piece Sleep Walkers (aka Zoo Mantras).
-An extensive supplementary programme will also provide a methodical and historical foundation for the current examination of the relationship between humans and animals.
+The Berlin-based choreographer Martin Nachbar reproduced Simone Forti’s piece Sleep Walkers (aka Zoo Mantras).
+An extensive supplementary programme also provided a methodical and historical foundation for the current examination of the relationship between humans and animals.

 The ballet company at Saarländisches Staatstheater is reconstructing Gerhard Bohner’s 1971 work The Tortures of Beatrice Cenci, described by the FAZ newspaper as “Germany’s most successful post-war ballet”.

 Scandal is the reason most people know about this 1920s dance icon, but Anita Berber was also an international star with great ability.
 This festival by and with MS Schrittmacher was dedicated to Berber as a dancer.

 Angela Guerreiro investigated the connections between German contemporary dance and the Judson Dance Theatre in New York.
 Dancers, choreographers, students, teachers and experts came together for the six-day symposium.